Ka'Deem Carey: Toronto Argonauts

 On February 14, 2024, it was announced that Carey had signed with the Toronto Argonauts.
 On June 22, Carey rushed for 104 yards on 19 attempts and a touchdown in a 39–36 win over the Edmonton Elks.
 He played in all 18 regular season games where he recorded 191 carries for 1,060 yards and seven touchdowns along with 37 receptions for 356 yards and one touchdown.
 For his strong season, he was named a Divisional All-Star for the third time in his career.
 He also played in all three post-season games, including the 111th Grey Cup where he had 15 rush attempts for 79 yards and a touchdown and three catches for ten yards in the Argonauts 41–24 victory over the Winnipeg Blue Bombers.
 He was with the team in training camp in 2025, but was part of the final cuts on June 1, 2025.

 Saskatchewan Roughriders

 On June 9, 2025, Carey officially signed with the Saskatchewan Roughriders.

+He suffered a season-ending knee injury in a game against the BC Lions on July 19, 2025, appearing in just three games for Saskatchewan.

+Carey would not return to Saskatchewan the following offseason, instead retiring and beginning his transition from player to coach.

+Coaching career

+Carey marked the end of his playing career with an announcement he was rejoining the Toronto Argonauts as a running backs coach on January 8, 2026.